Aqvilinus/Texture-Toolkit/README.md

   <img src="texture-toolkit.png" alt="Texture Toolkit" width="640">
 </p>

 Texture Toolkit dumps and replaces textures at runtime in 32-bit and 64-bit Direct3D 9 and Direct3D 11 games on Windows.
 It loads as an `.asi` plugin through Ultimate ASI Loader, or as a proxy DLL renamed to `dinput8.dll`, `d3d9.dll`, or `dxgi.dll`.
 An in-game panel lists the textures in the current scene, shows their format and memory size, and lets you dump or replace them without restarting.
-It has been tested against Bully: Scholarship Edition (Direct3D 9), Grand Theft Auto IV: Complete Edition (Direct3D 9), and Need for Speed: The Run (Direct3D 11).
+It has been tested against Bully: Scholarship Edition (Direct3D 9), Grand Theft Auto IV: Complete Edition (Direct3D 9), Total Overdose (Direct3D 9), Spec Ops: The Line (Direct3D 11), and Need for Speed: The Run (Direct3D 11).

 ## How it works